drone-plugins/drone-gh-pages/README.md

 # drone-gh-pages
-Drone plugin for publishing to GitHub Pages
+Drone plugin for publishing to GitHub Pages.
+For the usage information and a listing of the available options please take a look at [the docs](DOCS.md).

 ## Binary